ArchipelagoMW/Archipelago/worlds/shivers/docs/setup_en.md

 ## Joining a MultiWorld Game

 1. Launch ScummVM
-2. Highlight Shivers and click Start
+2. Highlight Shivers and click "Start"
-3. Launch the Archipelago Randomizer
+3. Launch the Shivers Randomizer
 4. Click "Attach"
-5. Click Archipelago
+5. Click "Archipelago"
-6. Enter the Archipelago address, slot name and password
+6. Enter the Archipelago server address, slot name, and password
-7. Press "Connect"
+7. Click "Connect"
-8. In Shivers click New Game
+8. In Shivers click "New Game"

 ## What is a check

 - Every puzzle
-- Every hint
+- Every puzzle hint/solution
 - Every document that is considered a Flashback